Blad3sy/rubix-cube/README.md

 # rubix-cube

- cool rubix-cube game im making
+ A game i'm making to simulate a Rubix Cube.